datashaman/putio-automator/README.md

 ## Configuration

-Initialize the application with a basic configuration:
+Initialize the application with a basic configuration locally for your user (recommended):

+    putio config init --user

+Or for all users on your machine (not recommended):

     putio config init